You need to be registered and approved to bid at this auction.Watch the auction

 In the context of this guarantee, a ‘deliberate forgery’ means a lot made with an intention to deceive, when considered in the light of the catalogue entry and at the date of the Sale had a value substantially less than it would have had, had it been in accordance with the description.
 However, there will be no right where the description in the catalogue at the time of the Sale was in accordance with the general opinion of experts or fairly indicated there to be a conflict of opinion.
 The Auctioneers reserve the right in forming their opinion to consult and rely upon any expert or authority considered by them to by reliable.

-24. The Auctioneers are prepared to accept commission bids on behalf of intending Purchasers unable to attend at the time of Sale, provided they are completed on the correct bidding form and received by the Auctioneers by 5.30pm the day before the sale.
+24. The Auctioneers are prepared to accept commission bids on behalf of intending Purchasers unable to attend at the time of Sale, provided they are completed on the correct bidding form and received by the Auctioneers by 7.00 pm on View Day.
 The Auctioneers regret that any bids left after this time are not guaranteed to be processed/executed.
 Telephone bids must be organised by contacting the Auctioneers directly.
 As a matter of policy all bids must be backed by credit/debit card details, unless the prospective purchaser has received in writing from the Auctioneers "Approved" or "Regular" buyer status, in which case the relevant code will be required.
 If submitting bids by e-mail please confirm credit/debit cards with the Auctioneers by telephone.
 The Auctioneers regret that any bids left without the backing of credit/debit card details, or an "Approved" or "Regular" buyer code, will not be processed/executed.
 The Auctioneers cannot be held responsible for, nor are they connected with, commission bids given to Porters.

 25. The auctioneers reserve the right to ask for evidence of identity before clients complete transactions.